physik932/code-sample/README.md

 ## Rishi Sheth Development Notes

+### Completed Deployment
+You can visit the project at [here](http://motd.rishi-sheth.com).
+This is the alias of my deployed docker container on Elastic Beanstalk that you can visit [here](http://motd.us-east-2.elasticbeanstalk.com).

+#### Changing the Message of the Day
+Using Postman or curl, you can PUT a raw body to the same endpoint.
+You should receive a "Motd updated!" message if it was successful.

+### Development Process
+I started by learning about Spring Boot and how to wire up the basic REST functions to use locally.
+I got this set up by referencing the Spring Boot Hello World documentation.
+I added H2 as the in memory persistent database because I had used it in previous projects for prototyping.
+I used a repository class and autowired it to the MotdController class.
+I refactored Motd to MotdMain for the main application and used Motd as an entity class to map to our database.

+I was able to fix the initial test pretty quick by adjusting the expected text.
+I added another test for the Put Mapping, but ran into issues where the updateMotd() test would work but the getMotd() test would fail.
+I found the Spring application context persists between test.
+I used the @DirtiesContext annotation to fix this.

+The initial deployment with mvn spring-boot:run worked great, but I was able to get Docker set up locally and running easily with `mvn install dockerfile:build` and running with `docker run -p 8080:8080 -t physik932/motd-code-sample`on my local Docker instance.
+The Maven Assembly plugin got the Dockerfile and jar file produced by maven into a zip file.
+I uploaded this to elastic beanstalk and `http://motd.us-east-2.elasticbeanstalk.com` set up.
+I used Route53 to set up a Hosted Zone and A record to `motd.rishi-sheth.com`.

 ####2018-04-01
 I finally got the deployment to Amazon's Elastic Beanstalk to work with help of the Maven Assembly Plugin.
 The plugin picks up the Dockerfile and jar file into a zip file when I run `mvn clean package`.
 I uploaded the zip into an elastic